We’ve gathered the best tips into this Europe backpacking guide to assist you with preparing for your dream trip!

 You will have a blast wherever your backpacking experience in Europe takes you.

-However, not all European nations are made equal.
+However, not all European countries are made equal.
 So, your decision regarding which country to plan your vacation in will rely on your traveling preferences, interests, and financial constraints.

 Here’s a summary of a few of our top recommendations for where to backpack in Europe.